Read-The-Question/rtq-review/packages/review-paper-model/README.md

 and reasoning.
 The filter API applies exact OR matching within an axis and AND matching between axes, returns cross-filtered facet counts, preserves selected zero-result values, and carries complete top-level question trees alongside the IDs of the exact matching nodes.
-Independent question and answer content-RAG facets participate in the same exact filter expression.
+Independent question content, question image, answer content, and answer image RAG facets participate in the same exact filter expression.
 URL helpers use stable repeated parameters, preserve unrelated query parameters, and can clear the complete tag-and-state review lens in one operation.